-At Stress Engineering Services, we perform material condition assessments on vessels and high temperature plants by extracting small material samples commonly referred to as small “scoop” samples.
+At Stress Engineering Services, we perform material condition assessments on vessels and high temperature plants by extracting small material samples commonly referred to as “scoop” samples.
 These samples can be taken at various depths so that minimum wall is not violated, and weld repairs are not required.

 Aging equipment, the buying and selling of power plants and refineries, along with more aggressive service makes it more important than ever to understand remaining life in support of run/repair/replace decisions.
 The first step in assessing the condition of material in question is the completion of a thorough metallurgical evaluation.
 Safely extracting small “scoop” samples provides a vehicle to do this evaluation without requiring a section of piping or vessel to be cut out, forcing the operator to make significant repairs.